m13253/userland-ipip/README.md

 sudo ip link delete tun-fox
 ```

-## Preventing "connection refused"
+## Preventing “connection refused”

-You may find a lot of "connection refused" on the screen.
+You may find a lot of “connection refused” on the screen.
 They are caused by
 the remote machine sending ICMP errors to us.

 It is suggested to block these packets to save bandwidth.
 A dirty but effective